PART 1, General Information

 South of Rio is the green coast with Paraty as the highlight.
 This beautiful colonial town is part of the Brazilian Cultural Heritage with more than 400 houses and some historical churches listed.
-The famous preserved cobblestones streets and original facades have now turned into shops and restaurants Paraty is also used as a setting in various movies.
+The famous preserved cobblestones streets and original facades have now turned into shops and restaurants.
+Paraty is also used as a setting in various movies.
 It is a busy town specially in weekends and during the many special events and cultural festivals.
-Another must do destination is Ubatuba just 100km North of San Paulo lots of beaches, plenty of entertainment in the season
+Another must do destination is Ubatuba just 100km north of San Paulo.

 PLAYA de PIPA

-A great Beach destination and has been rated with some of the best beaches in Brazil.
-The village offers great restaurant, atmosphere beach side bars and lots of activities.
+A great beach destination and has been rated with some of the best beaches in Brazil.
+The village offers great restaurants, atmosphere, beach side bars and lots of activities.
 Playa de Pipa is just 85km south of Rio Grande do Norte.
-It offers lots of different beaches some with huge cliffs, some with rocks perfect waterholes etc etc. Playa only has 5000 inhabitants with an average temp of 28 degrees a constant ocean temperature of 27 degrees and 300 days of sun it is perfect place to unwind in the sun.
+It offers lots of different beaches some with huge cliffs, some with rocks, perfect waterholes etc. Playa only has 5000 inhabitants; with an average temp of 28 degrees, a constant ocean temperature of 27 degrees and 300 days of sun it is perfect place to unwind in the sun.

 According to some one of the 10 most beautiful beaches in the world.
-Situated around 300KM North of Fortaleza.
-Also known as the windsurfing capital of the world.
-And plenty of partying.
+Situated around 300km north of Fortaleza.
+Also known as the windsurfing capital of the world, with plenty of partying.
 Sandy streets, great atmosphere, and everyone meets at night on top of the big sand dune to witness a great sunset.
-Don’t miss Caipirinha street not just for the many cocktails but also the rhythm of Brazil.
+Don’t miss Caipirinha Street, not just for the many cocktails but also the rhythm of Brazil.
 Once dark the different Capoeira schools meet on the beach with lots of acrobatics and local music.

 LENCOIS MARANHENSES NATIONAL PARK.

 This park is made up of huge sandhills with valleys that fill up with water in the rainy season resulting in deep blue lagoons.
 Great destination for 4WD.
-It covers 75km beautiful wild coastline and stretches 50km inland.
-Easiest way to get in is via Barreirinhas
+It covers 75km of beautiful wild coastline and stretches 50km inland.
+Easiest way to get in is via Barreirinhas.

 A large city of 2.5 million people, it is the gateway to the Amazon region when entering from the East.
-Belem is around 100KM inland from the Atlantic Ocean on the Para river what is part of the greater amazon river system and 3300KM North of Rio de Jainero.
-It is also the city from where the Ferry (Balsa) departs for Macapa for those who venture deeper into the amazon and to French Guyana-Suriname and Guyana.
-Must see in the city are the 23000sq m Convention and Fair centre with lots of eateries and entertainment on the riverbank.
-We parked for a few days in the carpark of the cathedral Igreja da se which is the largest cathedral in Brazil.
-Located in the middle of the city.
-Ver-o-Peso market is a mixture of colour, smalls and very interesting objects as well folkloric.
+Belem is around 100km inland from the Atlantic Ocean on the Para river what is part of the greater Amazon river system and 3300km north of Rio de Jainero.
+It is also the city from where the Ferry (Balsa) departs for Macapa for those who venture deeper into the Amazon and to French Guyana, -Suriname and Guyana.
+Must see in the city are the 23000sq meter Convention and Fair centre with lots of eateries and entertainment on the iverbank.
+We parked for a few days in the carpark of the cathedral Igreja da Se, the largest cathedral in Brazil, located in the middle of the city.
+Ver-o-Peso market is a mixture of colour, stalls and very interesting objects as well folklore.
 If time permits Pesqueiro Beach in Soure on Marajo Island part of the state Para is a Caribbean beauty.
 White sand, warm water and coconut trees shadow throughout its length.
-Hardly any English spoken here.
-You can take your vehicle to Soure more info click http://www.henvil.com.br/home/index.php
+Hardly any English is spoken here.
+You can take your vehicle to Soure.
+For more info click http://www.henvil.com.br/home/index.php

 STATE OF AMAPA

-the largest tropical forest in the world and has 60% of its area in Brazil alone.
+The largest tropical forest in the world has 60% of its area in Brazil alone.
 It is estimated that there are about one million species of animals and plants, representing half of all species on the planet.
-It is widely accepted that the Amazon rainforest is in Brazil, but this is incorrect it also includes Bolivia-Colombia-Ecuador-Guyana-Peru-Suriname and Venezuela and covers an area of around 5.500.000 sg km of very dense tropical forest.
+It is widely accepted that the Amazon rainforest is in Brazil, but this is incorrect: the Amazon also includes Bolivia, Colombia, Ecuador, Guyana, Peru, Suriname and Venezuela and covers an area of around 5.500.000 sg km of very dense tropical forest.
 The Amazon river has a length of 6400km before it drains into the Atlantic Ocean.
 It is one of the 2 longest rivers in the world.
 The area is sparsely populated and most live in the few larger cities or along the banks of the river.
-Major treat to the approx. 1 million Indians living in the area (around 400 tribes all with their own language) is deforesting by farmers and miners moving into the area.
+Major threat to the approx. 1 million Indians living in the area (around 400 tribes all with their own language) is deforesting by farmers and miners moving into the area.
 Even today there are still tribes who have had no contact with outsiders at all.
 Today only a few still live a nomadic lifestyle and those who do live deep in the forest and rely on hunting and grow some crops.

-Unlike Belem at the mouth of the Amazon, Manaus is a major tourist hub in the North west of Brazil.
+Unlike Belem at the mouth of the Amazon, Manaus is a major tourist hub in the north west of Brazil.
 Manaus is the capital of the state of Amazonas.
 Over 2 million people call Manaus home.
-Manaus is accessible by road from the south (BR 319 from Porto Vehlo crossing the Amazon by ferry approx. 40 minutes in Manaus) and from Venezuela and Guiana from the North via Boa Vista.
+Manaus is accessible by road from the south (BR 319 from Porto Vehlo, crossing the Amazon by ferry approx. 40 minutes) and from Venezuela and Guiana from the north via Boa Vista.
 By boat it is 1400km inland from Belem.
-From Manaus other roads connect to varies parts of the Amazonia.
-Must do’s, Boat trip west on the amazon (if possible 3 or 4 days or longer) Trip to the meeting of the waters.
+From Manaus other roads connect to various parts of the Amazonia.
+Must do’s: a boat trip west on the Amazon (if possible 3 or 4 days or longer), and a trip to the meeting of the waters.
 This is where the black water from the Rio Negro meets the brown water of the Solimoes River for over 9 kilometres.
-Mercado Adolpho Lisboa old marketplace, Bosque da Cienta.
+Visit the Mercado Adolpho Lisboa old marketplace and Bosque da Cienta.
 The worlds largest suburban forest is located at the university of Amazonas.
 Overlanders can explore the many tracks and cross the river (bridge) to explore and bush camp along the southern banks of the river.

 The largest and most famous tropical wetland in the world, the Pantanal National Park is one of the most ecologically diverse regions in Brazil.
 Spot incredible species such as black howler monkeys, tapirs, jaguars, Giant Ant Eaters and hundreds of caimans.
-The Pantanal is divided in 2 parts Northern Pantanal 1/3 and Southern Pantanal 2/3.
-(We prefer the North)
+The Pantanal is divided in 2 parts: Northern Pantanal 1/3 and Southern Pantanal 2/3.
+(We prefer the Northern part)

-BONITO, (Southern Pantanal) Also called the Brazilian eco-tourism capital.
-And it is overrun with tourist and not as interesting as the Northern Pantanal.
-However, it does have many nice spots and clear water rivers great for snorkelling. (at a price) other nice spots are Blue lake, Natural aquarium and the Sucuri River, lots of birdlife in the area, Rio Formoso Ecological Park, Mysterious Lagoon.
+Also called the Brazilian eco-tourism capital.
+It is overrun with tourists and not as interesting as the Northern Pantanal.
+However, it does have many nice spots and clear water rivers, great for snorkelling (at a price).
+Other nice spots are Blue lake, Natural aquarium and the Sucuri River, lots of birdlife in the area, Rio Formoso Ecological Park, Mysterious Lagoon.

 FOZ DO IQUACU

-the southern tip of the Brazil is becoming a popular destination for Brazilians.
-It offers pristine beaches, waterfalls, historic ruins, German villages.
+The southern tip of Brazil is becoming a popular destination for Brazilians.
+It offers pristine beaches, waterfalls, historic ruins and German villages.
 Southern Brazil boast a high standard of living, a strong infrastructure and a well-developed hospitality industry.
 Balneario is compared to Copacabana.
-Sao Miguel das missoes and the remains of the 17th century mission.
-Blumenau

-Largely settled by Germans in the 1800s, and its old-world Bavarian atmosphere is still its star attraction.
+Blumenau, largely settled by Germans in the 1800s, with its old-world Bavarian atmosphere is still its star attraction.
 The city’s Oktoberfest is the biggest in Brazil, filled with beer-drinking street parties that rival Rio de Janeiro’s Carnival in size.
-Aparados da Serra National Park The breathtaking Itaimbezinho is the park’s main attraction.
-If the weather is kind it offers views seasonal waterfalls plunging into the deep valley below.
-Ilho do Mel hundreds of beaches and perfect bush camping.
-But no cars allowed.
-Morretes a picturesque view of life in colonial Southern Brazil.
+Aparados da Serra National Park with thee breathtaking Itaimbezinho as the park’s main attraction.
+If the weather is kind it offers views of seasonal waterfalls plunging into the deep valley below.
+Ilho do Mel has hundreds of beaches and perfect bush camping, but no cars allowed.
+Morretes offers a picturesque view of life in colonial Southern Brazil.
 Many of the structures built here during the 1700s remain largely intact, particularly those along the cobblestone promenade that parallels the river.
-Last but not the least Florianopolis with more than 40 beaches the perfect resort island of Santa Catarina and lagoa da Conceicao
+Last but not the least Florianopolis with more than 40 beaches, the perfect resort island of Santa Catarina and lagoa da Conceicao.

-Brazil has a cool to temperate climate in the far south to tropical in the North.
-The Brazil winter temp can come down to just below zero and even some snow.
-However, in the North you are basking in sunshine and warm weather.
-Summer in Rio can go over 40 degrees
+Brazil has a cool to temperate climate in the far south to tropical in the north.
+The Brazil winter temp can come down to just below zero and even give some snow.
+However, in the north you are basking in sunshine and warm weather.
+Summer in Rio the temp can get over 40 degrees

 Summers are warm to hot between 20 degrees at night and 30 degrees during the day